-Total Funding Available in FY 2013: $93,207,313
+Total Funding Available in Fiscal Year (FY) 2013: $93,207,313

 The FY 2013 PSGP is one of the Department’s FY 2013 grant programs that directly support maritime transportation infrastructure security activities.
 PSGP is one tool in the comprehensive set of measures authorized by Congress and implemented by the Administration to strengthen the Nation’s critical infrastructure against risks associated with potential terrorist attacks.

 The vast majority of U.S. maritime critical infrastructure is owned and/or operated by State, local, and private sector maritime industry partners.
 PSGP funds available to these entities are intended to improve port-wide maritime security risk management; enhance maritime domain awareness; support maritime security training and exercises; and to maintain or reestablish maritime security mitigation protocols that support port recovery and resiliency capabilities.
-PSGP investments must address Coast Guard identified vulnerabilities in port security and support the prevention, detection, response, and/or recovery from attacks involving improvised explosive devices (IED) and other non-conventional weapons.
+PSGP investments had to address Coast Guard identified vulnerabilities in port security and support the prevention, detection, response, and/or recovery from attacks involving improvised explosive devices (IED) and other non-conventional weapons.

-Eligible Applicants: Pursuant to the Maritime Transportation Security Act of 2002, as amended (MTSA), DHS established a risk based grant program to support maritime security risk management.
+Pursuant to the Maritime Transportation Security Act of 2002, as amended (MTSA), DHS established a risk based grant program to support maritime security risk management.
 Funding is directed towards the implementation of Area Maritime Security Plans (AMSP) and Facility Security Plans (FSP) among port authorities, facility operators, and State and local government agencies that are required to provide port security services.
 In administering the grant program, national, economic, energy, and strategic defense concerns based upon the most current risk assessments available shall be taken into account.

 By law, DHS must direct these funds to the Nation’s highest risk ports.
 To comply with this requirement, the PSGP covers a total of 145 ports identified as critical.
 Based upon USCG recommendations, these ports are aggregated into 90 discrete port funding areas.
 Eligible entities within other Port Areas covered by an AMSP may also apply for PSGP funds.